V. Government subsidy, loan and/or grant

 5. Does the Government provide subsidy, loan or grant to assist property owners to carry out maintenance or repair works?

-In order to assist property owners who may have queries about the statutory requirements for maintaining their residential building and those who may have financial difficulty in doing so, the Government launched the Integrated Building Maintenance Assistance Scheme (jointly operated by the Housing Society and the Urban Renewal Authority).
+In order to assist property owners who may have queries about the statutory requirements for maintaining their residential building and those who may have financial difficulty in doing so, the Government launched the Integrated Building Maintenance Assistance Scheme (operated by the Urban Renewal Authority).
 The Scheme comprises subsidies, loans and/or grants in various forms to cater for different needs.
 For more details, owners can call the hotline at 3188 1188.

 For a list of the major subsidies, loans and/or grants, please visit Properties Arrangements > Maintenance and safety of real property > Government subsidy, loan and/or grant .